 What to Expect from a Residency

 In many ways, a residency resembles a writer's conference, but the fact that all the students and faculty are committed to the same academic program adds a level of community and ongoing seriousness to the experience.
 Intense bonds are formed, unforgettable moments occur and old ideas are challenged.
-The unique setting of the Stone House is an inspiration in itself with its magnificent architecture and beautiful location.

 General Schedule for the Residency